saleemm1/payonce-cash/README.md

 ---

+## 🛑 The Broken System: Why the World is Hurting
+**Legacy commerce (Stripe, PayPal, Gumroad) is built on Financial Surveillance and Inefficiency:**

+**The Fee Tax:** Small creators lose up to 10% of their revenue to "Middleman Taxes."

+**Payout Hostage:** Why wait 7–14 days for money you earned today?

+**Censorship Risk:** One "Algorithm Change" or "Policy Update" can freeze your life’s work and funds.

+**Entry Barriers:** Mandatory KYC and banking requirements exclude millions of talented global creators.

+## 🟢 The PayOnce Solution: Key Features
+We didn't just build a tool; we built a Financial Fortress:

+**Instant Settlement:** Zero wait time.
+From Buyer's wallet to Yours in <2 seconds.

+**0% Platform Fees:** Keep 100% of what you earn.
+We believe commerce should be a human right, not a subscription.

+**Dynamic Fiat-to-BCH Oracle:** Sell in USD, get paid in BCH.
+We solve the volatility problem with real-time, precision-bound Satoshi conversion.

+**Multi-Asset Arsenal:** Support for 8+ digital product types (Courses, Keys, Tickets, Files) out of the box.

+**Viral On-Chain Growth:** There is an option to turn your customers into a sales force through instant 10% affiliate marketing commissions.

+**Permissionless Entry**: No accounts, no KYC, no gatekeepers.
+All you need is a BCH address.

+---
 ##  NEW: Precision Pricing Engine (USD ↔ BCH)
 We’ve solved the "Volatility Barrier."
 PayOnce now features a **Live Exchange Oracle**.
 * **The Problem:** Crypto volatility makes fixed-amount selling risky for merchants.